zewdu444/vet_clinic_database/README.md

 ## 🔭 Future Features <a name="future-features"></a>

-> to be Added related animal tables and queries
+> Will be updated animal table with additonal features
+> additional tabels will be added

 <p align="right">(<a href="#readme-top">back to top</a>)</p>